wecarsoniv/augmented-pca/README.md

 ### Approximate Inference Strategies

 In this section, we give a brief overview of the different approximate inference strategies offered for AugmentedPCA.
 Inference strategy should be chosen based on the data on which the AugmentedPCA model will be used as well as the specific use case.
-Both aAPCA and sAPCA models use the jointly-encoded approximate inference strategy by default.
+Both SAPCA and AAPCA models use the jointly-encoded approximate inference strategy by default.

 #### Local